cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     # specific VMs.
 You can run samples on VMs with tag you require.
     # tags = windows_xp_sp3,32_bit,acrobat_reader_6

-You can use this same configuration structure for any other machine manager module.
+You can use this same configuration structure for any other machinery module, although existing ones might have some variations or additional configuration options.

 The comments for the options are self-explainatory.